day8/re-frame/docs/Coeffects.md

 ### Secret Interceptors

-In a previous tutorial we learned that `reg-events-db` and `reg-events-fx` add Interceptors to front of any chain during registration.
+In a previous tutorial we learned that `reg-events-db` and `reg-events-fx` add Interceptors to the front of any chain during registration.
 We found they inserted an Interceptor called `do-fx`.

 I can now reveal that